magnusnil/QGIS-Processing/README.md

 <br/>

 ## Geocode address list
 Geocodes an address list, using a separate table from Lantmäteriet.
-Filter points based on distance from line.
+Created in QGIS 3.18.1.
 Model output is:
 - List of geocoded addresses with 2D point geometry
 - List of addresses with incorrect information